LAHumphreys/Call-Graph-Viewer/README.md

 ```
 Searching for Calls
 --------------------
-If you have identified a troublesome function from the flat view, you can search for points in the code where it is called:
+If you have identified a troublesome function from the flat view, you can search for points in the code where it is called.

+There are two search commands supported:
+ * search (s): A fast, cached search of the entire tree.
+The full name must be provided
+ * searchchildren (sc): Searches children of the active node.
+Regex pattern may be provided.

 Below we investigate why "Put" is taking so long, and discover we are resizing every time!
 ```